Carter Family picking: Technique

-Maybelle's daughter June Carter Cash remembered her mother's playing technique this way: "She'd hook that right thumb under that big bass string, and just like magic the other fingers moved fast like a threshing machine, always on the right strings, and out came the lead notes and the accompaniment at the same time.
-The left hand worked in perfect timing, and the frets seemed to pull those nimble fingers to the very place where they were supposed to be, and the guitar rang clear and sweet with a mellow touch that made you know it was Maybelle playing the guitar."The Carter Family's music is usually played in 4/4 time and is "slightly uptempo."
+Maybelle's daughter June Carter Cash remembered her mother's playing technique this way:

+"She'd hook that right thumb under that big bass string, and just like magic the other fingers moved fast like a threshing machine, always on the right strings, and out came the lead notes and the accompaniment at the same time.
+The left hand worked in perfect timing, and the frets seemed to pull those nimble fingers to the very place where they were supposed to be, and the guitar rang clear and sweet with a mellow touch that made you know it was Maybelle playing the guitar."

+The Carter Family's music is usually played in 4/4 time and is "slightly uptempo".
 The Carter scratch, also known as the Carter lick, church lick or thumb brush technique, is based on old banjo frailing style.
 Flatpicking expert Eric Thompson stated that Maybelle's style "smoothly combines rhythm and lead playing, the two intertwining to form a nicely melodious coherent whole."
 The style mimics the rhythm of African American music including jazz and bluegrass with its steady upbeat, also known as a backbeat.
 Maybelle often played in the keys of C and F, which she tuned down to remain in C for a more comfortable singing register.
-A few songs, including "Lonesome Homesick Blues" and "Coal Miner’s Blues," were dropped to D where the low E-string is tuned to a D note.
+A few songs, including "Lonesome Homesick Blues" and "Coal Miner’s Blues", were dropped to D where the low E-string is tuned to a D.

 In addition to her iconic Carter scratch, Maybelle played in several other styles, one of which was played on the steel guitar.
 Mike Seeger, archivist and member of the New Lost City Ramblers, described her famous Carter scratch in detail: "She plays the melody mostly on the three bass strings, although she does sometimes go to the third and second strings.
 She plays in a four-pattern measure.
 She would play on the one count with her thumb downward, and then she would brush upward with her first finger on the treble strings.
 Then down on the third count, brushing with her first finger, and up with her first finger on the fourth count."